tstillz/cbr-chrome/README.md

 # Chrome Extension for Carbon Black Response
-> A extensible plugin to quickly query CB for a hostname/IPv4.
+ A simple, extensible plugin to quickly query CBR for a hostname/IPv4 (supports partial hostname/ip values) and binary store lookups including md5, filename and binary internal name.

-## Wishlist
+#### Details
+Additional information or usage on this chrome plugin can be found here: https://blog.stillztech.com/2018/09/carbon-black-response-cbr-chrome.html

+#### Wish list
 Things for the future:

 > Acquire File(s)
-> Quickly Run CBLR Commands
+> Quickly Run CBLR Commands on endpoints
 > Reporting/Metrics
-> Hunting
+> Scheduling a hunt

-### Installation
+#### Installation

-- Please either clone this repository or download as a ZIP file.
+- Either clone this repository or download as a ZIP file.
 - Extract the contents into your preferred working directory.
 - Open your Google Chrome browser.
-- Enter `chrome://extensions/` into the address bar.
+- Enter `chrome://extensions` into the address bar.
 - Ensure "Developer Mode" is ticked/enabled in the top right.
+- Update the `config.json` with your CBR URL and API token.
 - Click on "Load unpacked extension...".
 - Navigate to your extracted directory, and click "OK".
-- Your basic extension template should now be alongside your address bar, showing the Google Chrome logo.
+- CBR icon should now be alongside your address bar (top right corner).

-### Files to edit

-The main file you need to edit is:

-> config.json